Product Analytics Table

 Impressions for Product = (Units Sold for Product / Units Sold for Ad) × Impressions for Ad, summed across all relevant ads and campaigns.

-Total costs associated with fulfilling orders that include the product or variant placed by new customers.
+Total costs associated with fulfilling orders that include the product or variant, for orders placed by new customers.
+By default shown in the shop's currency.

 Learn how Triple Whale classifies new/returning customers.